 Careers in Criminal Justice

-Answer: Increasingly, the first step to working in criminal justice is attending a college or university.
+Increasingly, the first step to working in criminal justice is attending a college or university.
 However, the requirements vary according to the field, the standards of the geographic area where you wish to work, and the policies of individual hiring departments and agencies.
 For an overview of common requirements for over 50 criminal justice careers, see our criminal justice career guide.
-Further information can be obtained by visiting the websites of hiring organizations in your desired field or by browsing jobs boards like ours for common requirements.
+Further information can be obtained by visiting the websites of hiring organizations in your desired field.